element-hq/element-meta/docs/FTUE.md

 - etc.

 As part of this process they might also need to accept T&C's for identity servers.

-**For enterprise use cases** there should be a way to pre-configure/enforce this so that the user does not have the choice and does not see the screen during FTUE.

 ### Settings
 - User registration enabled/disabled